Feel free to print this page.

 vaccinations given (to that age) and heartworm, as well as intestinal

 Frequently, our puppies will have had all their shots if they are over 16 weeks, and

 will already be taking heartworm preventive, as well as having been wormed.

 after the pup goes to your house with such things as training,

 We want to know how it is going.
 We want to offer your our years of experience to

 make a smooth transition to your home.
 We stay in touch with most of our puppies all

 their lives.
 Most people are very grateful to have this "hotline".

 good looking specimen of the breed with an AKC championship bloodline.

-isn't, it will look like what you see in the books.
+even if itisn't, it will look like what you see in the books.
 You can be proud to display your dog's heritage.